tango-controls/tango-kernel-followup/2018-09-14/Agenda.md

 5. Go through main issues and define priorities
 6. Waltz new release deployment at ESRF
 7. JetBrains OS license renewal
+8. TangoBox status
-8. AOB (JTango?, PyTango?, ...?)
+9. AOB (JTango?, PyTango?, ...?)
-9. Status of Actions defined in the previous meetings
+10. Status of Actions defined in the previous meetings